dianeyeo/mth251/slides.md

 Programming language provides different <span class="hl-bg">data types</span> to implement/represent different data structure.

+i.e. Array

+-   a linear abstract data type
+-   a java data type

 <!--
 When studying algorithm, we use data structure such as Array, Dynamic Array, Linked List, as the solution or algorithm is programming language independent.

 When coding or implementing the algorithm in a specific programming language like Python, we use data type like int, string, list which are supported by the language.
 Different programming language provides different builtin data types.
-Java has a few of List data type: ArrayList, AttributeList, LinkedList, Stack, and so on.
+Java has a few of linear data type: Array, ArrayList, AttributeList, LinkedList, Stack, and so on.
 We can implement more advanced data structure by using the builtin date types.

-So they are used in different context and don’t feel confused.
+List could mean a dynamic array as a data structure but it is one Python collection data type.
+The name is same but it is used in different context and has different meaning.
 -->

 ---